luchogonzalez/GBFFWCQ2022/README.md

 1. Get the code zip and unzip it at some location (you can clone the git repo or download the zip)
 2. Open a CMD terminal at GORDOBOT location or navigate to the location
 3. run "npm install" command at the cmd console
-4. run "npm run start:croatia"
+4. run "npm run start:croacia"
 5. 6 chrome tabs will open and look for Argentina-Arabia.
 At this point you can let GORDOBOT do his job, but beware that FIFA will close your session and you will need to manually log in again and restart GORDOBOT

 ## Available matches